Soy-Butter Glazed Beef Tenderloin with Korean-Style Oyster Mushroom and Mint Salad

 Is the gochugaru necessary for the salad?

-Gochugaru provides a unique smoky, mild heat and beautiful red color that's central to the Korean flavor profile.
+Gochugaru provides a unique smoky, mild heat and beautiful red color that's central to the Korean-inspired flavor profile.
 If you must substitute, use Aleppo pepper or a small amount of crushed red pepper flakes, but know the flavor will shift slightly.
 Gochugaru has a fruity sweetness that regular chili flakes don't have.

 Can I make any of this ahead of time?